madhaviag/nd9990-c3-microservices-exercises/project/README.md

 # Udagram Image Filtering Application

-Udagram is a simple cloud application developed alongside the Udacity Cloud Engineering Nanodegree.
+Udagram is a simple cloud application developed along side the Udacity Cloud Engineering Nanodegree.
 It allows users to register and log into a web client, post photos to the feed, and process photos using an image filtering microservice.

 The project is split into two parts:
 1. Frontend - Angular web application built with Ionic Framework